2. Dynamic Content

 The Problem: Adding Listeners to Dynamic Elements

-One approach is to add an event listener to each element as we create it:
+One approach is to add an event listener to each element as we create it.
+When that li is clicked, we'll toggle on/off the "highlight" class:

-It would be much more efficient to have a single event listener on the parent element (the ul) and have it handle click events on any of its children.
+It is more efficient to have a single event listener on the parent element (the ul) and have it handle click events on any of its children.

 This is possible through event bubbling (propagation) and event delegation